FBAR – Latest You Need To Know For 2022

 What Happens If You Don’t File FBAR By The FBAR Deadline?

 If you miss the FBAR filing deadline, you will face the consequences.
+The failure to file the FBAR amy result in significant penalties and fines.
 FBAR filing delinquency can be very, very costly.
 Civil penalties for non-willful FBAR violations can have a penalty assessment of up to $13,481 per violation, even if the failure resulted from an honest misunderstanding of the rules.

 For willful violations, the FBAR penalties soar.
 The penalty can be up to the greater of $134,806 or 50 percent of the account balance; per violation.
 Criminal penalties may have fines of up to $500,000 and imprisonment of up to 10 years, along with civil penalties.
 Unfortunately, ignorance of the rules provides little cover.
 Ensuring compliance with the regulations offers the only safe way forward.